xfxf/veyepar-schedule-slide/README.md

 Tool to display information about the next speaker for PyconAU / pyconline.

-This is hooked up to `democon-schedule.json`, which [comes from PretalX][pretalx-schedule].
+This is hooked up to `democon-schedule.json`, which [comes from pretalx][pretalx-schedule].
 This needs to be replaced with the actual schedule.

 This needs to be run on a local web server, because this uses `XmlHttpRequest`. (eg: `python3 -m http.server -b 127.0.0.1`)